 - A sticky crust is caused by too much sugar.

-- Coarse grained cake may be caused by too little mixing, too much fat, too much baking powder, using fat too soft, and baking at too low a temperature.
+- Coarse-grained cake may be caused by too little mixing, too much fat, too much baking powder, using fat too soft, and baking at too low a temperature.

 - If the cake falls may be caused by using insufficient flour, under baking, too much sugar, too much fat or not enough baking powder.

-- Uneven browning may be caused from cooking cakes at too high of a temperature, crowing the shelf (allow at least 2″ around pans) or using dark pans (use bright finish, smooth bottomed pans).
+- Uneven browning may be caused from cooking cakes at too high of a temperature, crowing the shelf (allow at least 2″ round pans) or using dark pans (use bright finish, smooth bottomed pans).

 - Pastry crumbles caused by over mixing flour and fat.

 - The pastry is toughly caused by using too much water and over mixing the dough.